ramakrishnankv/node-esm/README.md

 Can I use import to require a module in NodeJS?
 What need to know working between CommonJS and ES module in NodeJS?

 Yes, from version 13 NodeJS supports ESM (ES Module) and can use import to include modules.
 Experimentally it supports version 8 to 12 too.
-This example explains how to use ESM and discuss the challenges thereof.
+This example explains how to use ESM.

 Let us walk through some of the basic stuffs that will help to understand the usage.